ejhughes/Leetcode-SQL-50/README.md

 | 48.   | [x](x) | x     |
 | 49.   | [x](x) | x     |
 | 50.   | [x](x) | x     |

+**Had to review solutions.
+Was not able to find a solution or idea online